-To set up cross domain tracking first we are going to set up Google Tag Manager (GTM).
-A free tool, GTM allows managing and deploying of marketing tags (snippets of code or tracking pixels) such as Analytics, Facebook Pixel, Adwords etc. The installation of GTM is the same as Analytics is, by copying a snippet of code and pasting into your website source code.
+To set up cross-domain tracking first we are going to set up Google Tag Manager (GTM).
+A free tool, GTM allows managing and deploying of marketing tags (snippets of code or tracking pixels) such as Analytics, Facebook Pixel, Adwords, etc. The installation of GTM is the same as Analytics is, by copying a snippet of code and pasting it into your website source code.

 After setting up GTM we will setup Analytics to be deployed from there including the settings necessary to achieve cross-domain tracking.
 Finally, I will test by going through the booking process and watching the real-time reporting in Analytics.

 After signing in to Google Tag Manager you will be prompted to create an account and container.
 Simply give the account a name (for your reference) and select your country.
 For the container also give it a name, normally the same as your website and for where to use select the web.
 Finally, click create and agree to the Terms.
 The Google Tag Manager code snippet will then be displayed.
 The code is divided into 2 parts, the first should go in the head tag section of your website.
 The second part goes into the body tag section.

 If you are running your website on WordPress, there are many plugins that will allow you to install the GTM code without editing code.
 Alternatively, you can make a child theme of your existing theme (can also get a plugin to do this).
 This ensures that if anything goes wrong while working on the code you can default back to the main theme and all will be working as before.

 With a child theme created, you can edit the theme files to include the GTM code.
 In WordPress Admin navigate to the theme editor section and most likely we are looking for the Theme Header file.
 Then paste the first part of the GTM code snippet to directly under the <head>.
 Copy the second part of the code and back in WordPress scroll down the page a little and directly under the <body> tag you can paste the second part of the code.